-FQXi continues to probe at the frontiers of knowledge in their 2020 essay contest on Undecidability, Uncomputability, and Unpredictability.
-I have offered an answer in “The Door That Has No Key“.
+FQXi continued to probe at the frontiers of knowledge in their 2020 essay contest on Undecidability, Uncomputability, and Unpredictability.
+I have offered an answer in “The Door That Has No Key“ (available for download in Essays).
 Yes, there are serious limits to what we can understand about the world, but these limits are “a feature not a bug”!
 The limits are the consequence of self-reference, entanglement and purposeful agency, key features of autonoetic (self-knowing) consciousness.
 These features are also, remarkably, found in physical systems and mathematical theories at the frontiers of knowledge.
 They may serve as gatekeepers limiting our understanding of the world we live in, but they also make living in this world so marvelously interesting and beautiful.

 The Foundational Questions Institute (FQXi) was created by a group of the world’s top cosmologists and physicists, in order to “catalyze, support, and disseminate research on questions at the foundations of physics and cosmology, particularly new frontiers and innovative ideas integral to a deep understanding of reality but unlikely to be supported by conventional funding sources.”
 Every year or so, they conduct an essay contest in a topic at the foundation of our understanding of the world.
 The contest is open to all.
 I have participated in the last five, and won 4th place in 2015 for the essay The Tip of the Spear in the contest entitled How Should Humanity Steer the Future.

 The 2020 Essay Contest, entitled: Undecidability, Uncomputability, and Unpredictability, closed on April 24 and is currently in the community comment and ranking phase.
 Approximately 210 essays have been submitted.
 Awards will be announced this summer.